-“Canuck, before you go, I’m gonna help hit you with some OutKastthat’ll blow your mind” he said, again, straight, matter of fact.
+“Canuck, before you go, I’m gonna help hit you with some OutKast that’ll blow your mind” he said, again, straight and matter of fact.
 “Welcome to your OutKast Education.”

 “West Savannah” came on, and we drove down the street.

 We went by James’ house where he pulled my shoes apart and threw them in the dryer, offering me a pair of slippers in exchange.
-As we got back in the car, OutKast playing, he said to me, “I suspect you’re going to go through a good bit of post-tour-depression-type-shit once you’re back home.”
+As we got back in the car, OutKast still playing, he told me “I suspect you’re going to go through a good bit of post-tour-depression-type-shit once you’re back home.”